Follow Harriet on Twitter

 - way, by leslie scalapino

 - minced english, amira hanafi

 - russia, hyman kublin

 - the new york times

 Laura Goldstein has published poetry and essays in the West Wind Review, Denver Quarterly, American Letters and Commentary, Tenderloin, How2, Jacket2 and other fine publications.
 She has six chapbooks, including phylum from horse less press and let her from dancing girl press.
 Her first collection of poetry, loaded arc was released by Trembling Pillow Press in 2013 and awesome camera is her second full-length collection.
 She teaches Writing and Literature at Loyola University and is the co-curator of the Red Rover Series with Jennifer Karmin.

 awesome camera is now ready for PRE-ORDER at Make Now.

-Tags: Ara Shirinyan, Divya Victor, Laura Goldstein, Loaded Arc, Make Now press, National Poetry Month 2014, photography, Shiv Kotecha, Susan Sontag, Trembling Pillow Press
+Tags: Ara Shirinyan, Divya Victor, Laura Goldstein, Loaded Arc, Make Now Books, National Poetry Month 2014, photography, Shiv Kotecha, Susan Sontag, Trembling Pillow Press

 Posted in Featured Blogger on Wednesday, April 30th, 2014 by Divya Victor.